daormar/debasher/doc/design_doc_resident.md

   round, the checkpoints closed by that round form a consistent cut, and after a halt every node resumes in the state it had when it stopped: it loads its checkpoint and replays from its input log only what it processed after capturing it.
-A crash during a round aborts it (mechanism not designed yet, see Loose ends).
+A crash during a round aborts it at the node that crashed (see "A crash while a round is open" in the limits below).
 - **G7, bounded detection**: a crashed node is noticed within `HEARTBEAT_CHECK_INTERVAL_SECS` when its PID is verifiably gone, and within `HEARTBEAT_TIMEOUT_SECS` when it is alive but unhealthy (one of its reader,